The following are things to know if you are involved in an emergency situation at Northern Michigan University:

 Do not become the NMU spokesperson

 It is unwise to even guess at the ramifications of a crisis situation and provide unverified information to media, parents or others.
 Doing so may have legal implications for the university.
-Let President Erickson or his designee do the talking.
+Let the NMU President or their designee do the talking.